 Quality Treated Timber Purlins.
 These are commonly used on the roofs of agricultural buildings to support roof sheets such as Fibre Cement and Box Profile.
 The timbers are treated to ensure a long lasting life and because of their depth and width they won’t tend to sag when put on a building.

-Roofing battens are used to provide the fixing point for roof tiles, slates and sheets and carry the extra loads caused by wind and snow.
-All our battens are type A graded and are available from stock in 19 x 38mm, 25 x 38mm & 25 x 50mm all of which are sold per metre.
+Treated laths and roof battens are used to provide the fixing point for roof tiles, slates and sheets and carry the extra loads caused by wind and snow.
+We stock type A graded & BS5534 battens and are available from stock in 19 x 38mm, 25 x 38mm & 25 x 50mm all of which are sold per metre.